 The following discussion of our financial condition and results of operations contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 All statements other than statements of historical fact may be forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "may," "could," "projected," "should," "expect," "plan," "anticipate," "believe," "estimate," "predict," "potential," "target" or "continue," the negative effect of terms like these or other similar expressions.
-These statements include, but are not limited to, statements concerning: expectations about the effectiveness of our business and technology strategies; expectations regarding global economic trends; the impact of rising global inflation and interest rates, expectations regarding recent and future acquisitions; current semiconductor industry trends; expectations of continued adoption of our solutions by new and existing customers; project milestones or delays and performance criteria achieved; cost and schedule of new product development; the provision of technology and services prior to the execution of a final contract; the continuing impact of macroeconomic conditions on the semiconductor industry and our operations or supply and demand for our products; supply chain disruptions; the success of the Company's strategic growth opportunities and partnerships; the Company's ability to successfully integrate acquired businesses and technologies; whether the Company can successfully convert backlog into revenue; customers' production volumes under contracts that provide Gainshare; possible impacts from the evolving trade regulatory environment and geopolitical tensions and our ability to obtain additional financing if needed.
+These statements include, but are not limited to, statements concerning: expectations about the effectiveness of our business and technology strategies; expectations regarding global economic trends; the impact of rising global inflation and increased interest rates, expectations regarding recent and future acquisitions; current semiconductor industry trends; expectations of continued adoption of our solutions by new and existing customers; project milestones or delays and performance criteria achieved; cost and schedule of new product development; the provision of technology and services prior to the execution of a final contract; the continuing impact of macroeconomic conditions and other trends on the semiconductor industry and our operations or supply and demand for our products; supply chain disruptions; the success of the Company's strategic growth opportunities and partnerships; the Company's ability to successfully integrate acquired businesses and technologies; whether the Company can successfully convert backlog into revenue; customers' production volumes under contracts that provide Gainshare; possible impacts from the evolving trade regulatory environment and geopolitical tensions; our assessment of the sufficiency of our cash resources and anticipated funds from operations; and our ability to obtain additional financing if needed.
 These forward-looking statements are only predictions.
 Forward-looking statements are based on current expectations and projections about future events and are inherently subject to a variety of risks and uncertainties, many of which are beyond our control, which could cause actual results to differ materially from those anticipated or projected.
-All forward-looking statements included in this document are based on information available to us on the date of filing and we further caution investors that our business and financial performance are subject to substantial risks and uncertainties.
+All forward-looking statements and other information included in this document are based on information available to us on the date of filing and we further caution investors that our business and financial performance are subject to substantial risks and uncertainties.
 We assume no obligation to update publicly any such forward-looking statements.
 In evaluating these statements, you should specifically consider various factors, including the risk factors set forth in Item 1.
 "Business" and Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10 K for the year ended December 31, 2022, filed with the Securities and Exchange Commission ("SEC") on March 1, 2023.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on February 27, 2024.
 All references to "we," "us," "our," "PDF," "PDF Solutions" or "the Company" refer to PDF Solutions, Inc.